department-of-veterans-affairs/design-system-OLD/README.md

 * Publish changes to NPM: `npm publish`.

 > As mentioned above, you must be registered with NPM and have the proper rights to publish the `@department-of-veterans-affairs/formation` package.

+### 4. Update consuming apps

+The last step is to update the `package.json` files of consuming apps to use the new version of `@department-of-veterans-affairs/formation`.

 ## Deployment